coderGtm/yantra-app-launcher/docs/commands/ai.md

 ```
 ai hi
 ```
-If a response is received by the AI model then you have successfully setup the command!
+If a response is received from the AI model then you have successfully setup the command!

 ## Usage
-Now you can have a great conversation with your AI assistant write from your home screen!
+Now you can have a great conversation with your AI assistant right from your home screen!
 ```
 ai why should i use a command line launcher?
 ```